SharpDerek/Cool-Shiz/Gravity Forms/readme.md

 # Gravity Forms Extensions

 This is a repository of all of the extensions I've made to Gravity Forms!
-These all exists as custom plugins that you can install on Wordpress, that either use Gravity Forms hooks or depend on Gravity Forms being installed in order to function correctly.
+These all exist as custom plugins that you can install on Wordpress, that either use Gravity Forms hooks or depend on Gravity Forms being installed in order to function correctly.